fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExColorUtils.md

-﻿# ColorExtensions
+﻿# MudExColorUtils

-`ColorExtensions` is a static utility class that provides a set of extension methods for working with `Color` and `MudColor` instances.
+`MudExColorUtils` is a static utility class that provides a set of extension methods for working with `Color` and `MudColor` instances.
 These methods include converting between `Color` and `MudColor`, creating CSS variable names and declarations, and checking if a `MudColor` is black or white.

 ## Methods